-Section LVII.
+Section LXV.
 Multifactor Authentication for Hosted Systems

-If the Vendor is hosting on their system or performing Software as a Service where there is the potential for the Vendor or the Vendor's subcontractor to see protected State Data, then Multifactor Authentication (MFA) must be used to before this data can be accessed.
-The Vendor's MFA, at a minimum must adhere to the requirements of Level 3 Authentication Assurance for MFA as defined in NIST 800-63.
+If the Vendor is hosting on their system or performing Software as a Service where there is the potential for the Vendor or the Vendor's subcontractor to see protected State Data, then Multifactor Authentication (MFA) must be used before this data can be accessed.
+The Vendor's MFA, at a minimum must adhere to the requirements of Level 2 Authentication Assurance for MFA as defined in NIST 800-63.

-Attachment B Security and Vendor Questions
+Exhibit CSecurity and Vendor Questions